How Is Gum Disease Treated?

 Periodontal gum disease is a progressive condition caused by bacteria that reside within oral plaque.
 This substance can harden over time, resulting in further irritation to the gum tissues in the form of tartar.
 Unless proper care is received, the accumulation of bacteria, plaque, and tartar can facilitate the gum disease process, which gradually destroys the gums, fibers, and bone tissues that support your teeth.
-At Advanced Dentistry of Centre County, skilled general dentist Dr. Eddie Kotary and our team of professionals offer nonsurgical and surgical treatments to treat the gingivitis, periodontitis, and advanced periodontitis stages of gum disease.
+At Advanced Dentistry of Centre County, our skilled general dentists and team of professionals offer nonsurgical and surgical treatments to treat the gingivitis, periodontitis, and advanced periodontitis stages of gum disease.
 If you have bleeding, inflamed, or tender gums, receding gums, bad breath, or other symptoms of gum disease, contact our State College, PA facility today to learn about your options for care.
 We are pleased to offer scaling and root planing (SRP), flap (osseous) surgery, and other solutions for returning the health and wellness to your smile.